r001/ARC0020-proposal/arc-0020/README.md

 See [Aleo documentation](https://developer.aleo.org/leo/language#selfcaller) for details.

+#### 2.1.14.
+Hacker

+Hacker is an entity that tries to alter the behavior of the system in a way that is not intended by the system.

 ### 2.2.
 Specification

 In this session the transitions, constants, and mappings are defined.
 Wherever name is specified for a transition, constant, or mapping, it is mandatory to use the specific name and the specific type(s) specified in this ARC.

 #### 2.2.1.
 Name of token - MUST BE IMPLEMENTED
-TODO: find out type

-`const name : u128`: the name of the token.
+`const name : field`: the name of the token.
 Eg: "Aleo Credits"

 A unicode string of byte length of 16.
-The left most character of string should be the highest byte of the `u128` number.
-As an example "Aleo Credits" must be encoded as follows: `0x416C656F206372656469747300000000  = 86962645114461045215243575462861996032u128`.
-If `string` type is included in Aleo specification, this ARC must be updated.
+The left most character of string should be the highest byte of the `field` number.
+As an example "Aleo Credits" must be encoded as follows: `0x416C656F20637265646974730000000000000000000000000000000000000000  = 29591854713254390051098558719843710286620636002170764447558050801690808942592field`.

+Once `string` type is included in Aleo specification, this ARC must be updated.

 #### 2.2.2.
 Symbol of token - MUST BE IMPLEMENTED

-TODO: find out type

-`const symbol : u128`: the symbol of the token.
+`const symbol : field`: the symbol of the token.
 Eg: "ALEO"

 A unicode string of byte length of 16.
-The left most character of string should be the highest byte of the `u128` number.
-As an example "ALEO" should be encoded as follows: `0x414C454F000000000000000000000000 = 86795840032555669230657698889553936384u128`.
-If `string` type is included in Aleo specification, this ARC must be updated.
+The left most character of string should be the highest byte of the `field` number.
+As an example "ALEO" should be encoded as follows: `0x414C454F00000000000000000000000000000000000000000000000000000000 = 29535093885169187707116277799267314899879263164026335641338301482164084015104field`.

+Once `string` type is included in Aleo specification, this ARC must be updated.

 <a name="company-signature"></a>
 #### 2.2.3.
 Company signature - MUST BE IMPLEMENTED

 ##### 2.2.3.1 Rationale for company signature

-Idea this that Companies that create smart contracts must be able to have a standardized mechanism to connect their contracts to their website.
+Companies that create smart contracts must be able to have a standardized mechanism to connect their contracts to their website.
 This can be done by createing a standardized URL: CAU - Company Addresses URL, that MUST return the JSON array of signer addresses and corresponding CAU signatures of the company.
 On the smart contract side all contracts MUST HAVE a constant called `company_signature` that MUST BE the signature of the contract name created by the private key of the signer address.
 This way users can check if the contract is belonging to the Company.

 Blockhain explorers can utilize this feature to display the website that the contract belongs to.
 Explorers can request the [CAU](#cau) URL from developer, when the contract is verified, and then display the website of the company to the users.
 This way users can be sure that the contract is indeed belonging to the certain company.

+Wallets can use the same mechanism to check legitimacy of a specific contract the same way explorers can.

 <a name="csc"></a>
 ##### 2.2.3.2 Company signature constant - MUST BE IMPLEMENTED